Monday, November 30, 2020

 Ode to Horatio and Other Saviors is 92 pages, perfect bound, 6x6" and illustrated.
 ISBN: 978-1-64092-948-7.
 Front and back cover photos provided by the author.
-Available now for only $12 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
-A percentage of all proceeds from the sale of this book will go to support Rescue Dogs Rescue Soldiers, an organization that pairs shelter dogs with veterans and provides pet therapy programs.
+Available now for only $12 from Crisis Chronicles Press, 535 Parkside Boulevard, Cleveland, Ohio 44143 USA.
+A percentage of proceeds from the sale of this book went to support Rescue Dogs Rescue Soldiers, an organization that pairs shelter dogs with veterans and provides pet therapy programs.

 "Carolyn Srygley-Moore’s poetry always enhances its relevance through specificity of coordinates in time and place.
 The poet has been a consistent fighter for animal rights and animal rescue services, tying them to imagery of human atrocities.
 In this collection, we go back to a specific era in 2012, and a specific friend named Evy, discovering the poems that illuminated the euthanasia of that dear friend.
 Her afterword essay is sure to bring tears.
 But that is Carolyn Srygley-Moore’s power."